miczed/kards-backend/README.md

 # kards-backend

+## How to run locally:
+1. Run `npm run dev` for a local dev environment

 ## How to deploy:
 1. Install the Firebase CLI `npm install -g firebase-tools`
 2. Login to firebase `firebase login`